erickhun/blog/content/posts/buy-whole-turkey-in-taipei.md

 You should pre-order them.
 They didn't have turkey in 2022.

 ## Costco

-Costco usually have Butterballs turkey around the mid-october until december.
+I usually get my turkey at Costco.
+They usually have the [Frozen, pre-brine,  Butterballs Turkeys](https://www.butterball.com/products/whole-turkey/frozen) , and appear around mid-october to December at any Costco location in Taiwan.
 They weight about 7kg (16lbs) and are imported from the US.

 2022 was a special year and turkeys from the US were not imported because of the flu.

-You will need to have a Costco membership.
+You will need to have a Costco membership (costs [1350TWD/year](https://www.costco.com.tw/membership)).

 ## Dimensions of a turkey by weight - Will the turkey fits inside my oven?